pyjamads/Squeezer/README.md

 # Squeezer - (formerly Game Feel Descriptions)
-A tool for generating, attaching and executing Juice effects in Unity.
+A tool for generating, attaching and executing Juice effects in Unity. __(IMPORTANT NOTICE: Only tested on Unity 2019.4 LTS)__

 - React to Collisions, Movement, custom events and more, and execute sequences of effects, that can be generated based on event type, or manually edited.
 - Includes an effect based on an SFXR variant usfxr (https://github.com/zeh/usfxr), for sound effects.